primatephor/mash/docs/implementations/jms/TextJMSHarness.md

     </Verify>
 ```

-This will pick the first message off the queue, and verify it has the property 'name' and contains the text 'some text in the file'
+This will pick the first message off the queue, and verify it has the property `name` and contains the text
+`some text in the file`